-The 2016 annual event was launched by Cllr Frank Ross on Friday the 5th September, and welcomed over 60 participants and guests to the School of Informatics Forum to hear more about this year's theme Health and Wellbeing.
+The 2014 annual event was launched by Cllr Frank Ross on Friday the 5th September, and welcomed over 60 participants and guests to the School of Informatics Forum to hear more about themes of health and culture & sport.

-EdinburghApps 2016 began with a design weekend on Saturday 6th and Sunday 7th February at the Informatics Forum in Edinburgh.
-The weekend was led by service design agency Snook.
-A midway day followed on Saturday 27th February that will host a series of workshops to help develop ideas and skills.
+EdinburghApps 2016 launches with an inception weekend on Saturday 6th and Sunday 7th February at the Informatics Forum in Edinburgh.
+The weekend will be run with service design agency Snook.
+A midway day follows on Saturday 27th February that will host a series of workshops to help develop ideas and skills.
 See events for more details.

-We are delighted to announce the successful completion of the EdinburghApps 2016 programme, which started on Saturday 6th February 2016 and is hosted at the Informatics Forum at Edinburgh University.
+We are delighted to announce the EdinburghApps 2016 programme, which will kick off on Saturday 6th February 2016 and is hosted at the Informatics Forum at Edinburgh University.

 How EdinburghApps works

 EdinburghApps is a competition which is looking for new ideas and concepts to solve city challenges.
-By the end of the competition rTeams will have a well thought out and tested proposal, with an early planning approach in place about how they think their new solution could be delivered.
+By the end of the competition you should have a well thought out and tested proposal, with an early planning approach in place about how you think your brilliant new solution could be delivered.
 We don’t want to see finished products at the competition because we want the winners to co-create with users and organisations, and build in feedback and learning to deliver a user-centric solution.
 We will help the teams throughout the competition because we want you to be ready to give a really fantastic pitch on the awards day!

 If you have questions about our approach contact [email protected]

-EdinburghApps started with an inception weekend which gave those taking part the chance to build teams, pitch their ideas, develop their thinking and carry out initial product design.
-At the end of the weekend teams had been developed and had agreed ideas to focus on over the next few weeks.
+EdinburghApps will be starting with an inception weekend which will give those taking part the chance to build teams, pitch their ideas, develop their thinking and carry out initial product design.
+At the end of the weekend we expect teams to have a good start on developing their proposal for the competition final.